wiki-games/wikimark/docs/wikimark.md

 "inline" content.
 The "inline" category includes anything that decorates the text, or can be inserted directly into text: various text styles, embellishments, emojis, etc.
-On the contrary, the "block" content is anything that can be confined to a box, either explicit or implicit: a paragraph, an infobox, a list item, etc.
+On the contrary, the "block" content is anything that can be confined to a box, either explicit or implicit: a paragraph, an infobox, a list item, and so on.

 In Wikimark, all block syntaxes can be discerned by looking at the start of each line.
 For example, a header starts with one or more `#` signs followed by a space.
 Further,